jduncan9720/portfolioBC2/README.md

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 I've created a responsive portfolio using mainly Bootstrap for layout, positioning and styling.
-The layout was done using the bootstraop gid system of rows and columns.
-I've incorporated my own css in parts that needed to overwrite the default Bootstrap styles
+The layout was done using the bootstrap grid system of rows and columns.
+I've incorporated my own css in places I needed to overwrite the default Bootstrap styles.

 ## Link to site: